 5 Penny Stocks To Keep on Your Watchlist

 Last year was great for the penny stock market.
 The popularity of this kind of trading was heavily influenced by the meme stock phenomenon.
-With this trend slowly fading in 2022, it might become more challenging to find success with penny stocks.
+With this trend having faded in 2022, it might become more challenging to find success with penny stocks.
 Yet, there are still some investors willing to take the risk.

-If you’re one of them, here are the five best penny stocks to keep on your radar this year.
+If you’re one of them, here are five of the best penny stocks to keep on your radar this year.

 3. Bolt Biotherapeutics (NASDAQ: BOLT)